 Mole exists in countless variations throughout Mexico.
 Also, it’s more common on a plate with tortillas on the side rather than on a taco.
-Our favorite mole tacos are at Elvira’s, BOCA Tacos y Tequila, Martin’s Comida Chingona, and Tumerico.
+Our favorite mole tacos are at Elvira’s, BOCA Tacos y Tequila, and Martin’s Comida Chingona.

 Mexican seafood restaurants such as El Berraco serve our favorite pulpo (octopus) tacos.
 Preparation varies dramatically.

 Vegetable tacos are endless in variety.
 The most popular of these types of tacos are calabacitas (yellow squash and zucchini) and rajas con crema (sliced poblano peppers with cream), but you can find them including but not limited to: potatoes, jackfruit, squash blossoms, nopales (prickly pear paddle), cauliflower, and more.

 If you want to explore the taco spots in Tucson, here’s a great place to start: Tucson Taco Tour Master Map & Gallery: 5 Tours for 22 Tacos.

 Let us know what your favorite types of tacos are in the comments.